Skip to content

-Port infrastructure operates in the most corrosive environment on earth.
+Port infrastructure runs in the most corrosive environment on earth.

-Port authorities manage ship-to-shore cranes, RTG fleets, shore power systems, and electrical infrastructure in a salt-air environment that accelerates corrosion on every surface.
-Rivolq maps the relationship between equipment condition and cargo throughput — so operations teams see which infrastructure failures will cascade into vessel delays and terminal congestion.
+Ports run ship-to-shore cranes, RTG fleets, shore power, and electrical infrastructure in salt air that accelerates corrosion on every surface.
+We map the relationship between equipment condition and cargo throughput, so operations sees which failures will cascade into vessel delays and terminal congestion.

 $1.1B